Tips To Renting Holiday Apartments — A Checklist

 Use these tips as you see fit, as a checklist or a set of questions to put to holiday rental owners, managers or agents, and please do add any tips you may have in the comments below.

 TIPS TO RENTING HOLIDAY APARTMENTS

 What have we missed?
-Do you use a check list when going through the process of booking an apartment rental?
+Do you have any tips to renting holiday apartments when you travel?
 What kind of questions do you think are important to ask before committing to a rental?
-Do feel free to leave some tips below.